pdudero/udacity-aind-projects/P3_Planning/README.md

 1. recursive_best_first_search with no heuristic
 1. greedy_best_first_graph_search with no heuristic
 1. astar_search with no heuristic

+Second, a collection of informed search algorithms with heuristics:

 1. astar_search with "ignore_preconditions" heuristic
 1. astar_search with "levelsum" heuristic for the planning graph solver

-Subsequently, an analysis is to be performed of the comparative efficiency of the solutions as well as the speed of convergence to a solution.
+Subsequently, an analysis was to be performed of the comparative efficiency of the solutions as well as the speed of convergence to a solution.

 A description of the files in this repository follows: